 Whilst hard to imagine today, up until the early 18th century Mayfair was a fairly rural area; its name deriving from the annual ‘May Fair’ that took place in the area that is now known as Shepherd Market.
 Having grown increasingly unkempt over the years, it was The Grosvenor family who acquired the land with plans to turn its fortunes around… Its prestigious status – not least affirmed by its prime positioning on a Monopoly board – has befitted Mayfair ever since.

-Surrounded by green parkland, it’s an especially appealing area to explore in the spring.
+Surrounded by green parkland, it’s an appealing area to explore year-round.
 With something for everyone – both Londoners and tourists alike – here are a few things to see and do in Mayfair if you find yourself in the area.

 Somewhere to stroll